• Skip to primary navigation

 What is Method Overriding?

-Declaring a similar method in the subclass, which is already present in the parent class is known as method overriding.
-We are using method overriding because it allows a subclass or child class to provide a specific implementation of a method that is already provided by one of its super-classes or parent classes.
+Declaring a similar method in the subclass, already present in the parent class, is known as method overriding.
+We are using method overriding because it allows a subclass or child class to provide a specific implementation of a method already provided by one of its super-classes or parent classes.
 That’s why the parent class method is called the overridden method, and the child class method is called the overriding method.

-Let’s take an example to understand the method overriding in Java easily, suppose there is a parent class called an animal, and animal class has some method like run, walk, eat, and sleep with the implementation.
-There is a subclass called human, which extends the parent animal class, but the way humans are eating, walk, run all are different from the animal.
-So in the human class, you want to give the implementation for human methods like run, walk, eat & sleep.
+Let’s take an example to understand the method overriding in Java easily.
+Suppose there is a parent class called an animal, and the animal class has some methods like running, walking, eating, and sleeping with the implementation.
+There is a subclass called human, which extends the parent animal class, but the way humans eat, walk, and run are all different from the animal.
+So, in the human class, you want to give the implementation for human methods like running, walking, eating, and sleeping.

 Method overriding In Java With Explanation